Go Microservice Part V - Controller

 By ski11up.com

-In the previous blog post, Go MVC Part V - Service we have developed a Contact Service
+In the previous blog post, Go MVC Part V - Service we have developed a Contact Service which interacts with the Domain object and return the Model to the calling function.

-which will consume the response from the Contact Service
+Let’s start with developing Controller which will consume the response from the Contact Service and present it to the presentation layer(View in MVC).

 Controller

-code which takes the user input, calls the service, and present it to the View
+Below is the Controller code which takes the user input, calls the service, and present it to the View, let’s look at it more closely.

 1